 Gold Panning & Ghost Towns

-Activities start at 9 a.m. each day.
-Admission is $3 for adults and children.
-Children six and under are free.
 South Pass City State Historic Site is located 32 miles south and west of Lander on Highway 28.
+Learn more about the historic city and Gold Rush Days at southpasscity.com

 Fremont County still attracts gold prospectors to this day.
 Start out by visiting the BLM office in Lander (1335 Main St. 307-332-8400) to find out where you can go.
 Some areas are off limits to gold panning and there are some places you can go without any permits.
 Follow these three criteria and know before you go:

 - that public land has to be claim free